- Home

 Loving the skin we’re in is something that many of us struggle with at one time or another.
 So, if you’re feeling low about your body, you’re certainly not alone.

-However, accepting, cherishing, and celebrating our bodies for their uniqueness and all that they do for us is one of the most important things we can do to improve our quality of life.
-The image that we have of ourselves can impact our food choices, relationships with others, and overall health and happiness.
+However, accepting, cherishing, and celebrating our bodies for their uniqueness and all they do for us is one of the most important things we can do to improve our quality of life and overall health and happiness.

-Sadly, the way that we look at ourselves and our bodies isn’t always directly related to what we see in the mirror, but to a range of beliefs, experiences, and generalisations.
+Sadly, the way that we look at ourselves isn’t always directly related to what we see in the mirror, but to a range of beliefs, experiences, and generalisations.
 Society, the media, and popular culture have long shaped beauty standards, which can influence how we feel about our bodies.

 This can be especially true as we age and our bodies start to change.
 Messages and products that encourage us to ‘cover up greys’, ‘smooth out wrinkles’, ‘get rid of cellulite’, and ‘lose weight’ are everywhere.
 And the result is that too many people are left feeling devalued and distressed as they try to conform to unrealistic expectations.

-But, in the meantime, there are steps we can take to start observing our bodies with compassion and acceptance, focusing on the positive aspects, and recognising that our value doesn’t come from our appearance.
+While there’s much work needed to create a society that’s inclusive of all body types, in the meantime, there are steps we can take to start observing our bodies with compassion and acceptance and recognise that our value doesn’t come from our appearance.

-Below, we’ll offer 15 things you can do to start developing a more positive body image.
+Below, we’ll offer 15 things you can do to start developing a more positive body image and loving and accepting the skin you’re in.

 1. Acknowledge whether you have a negative relationship with your body